noatcards/algodeck/README.md

 - Input the repo git url.
   `https://github.com/noatcards/algodeck`

-**2. Practice quiz**
+**2. learn/review**

 - Navigate to `🗃` (Repo Shelf) by click on `🗃` button
 - On `🗃` (Repo Shelf) tab,

   select `algodeck` by click on its index button

-- select Cards Deck , you want to review/learn.
+- select Cards Deck , you want to review/learn or click `Lean` to start learn session on the repo
 - Click on button `Learn` to start start learn session

 ## Anki Deck